quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week4.md

 - 11:00 AM: New dependencies in the latest master, therefore rebuilding the containers and fixing it.
 - 12:20 PM: Added shortcut for `Enable Esc to reset view`.
 Issue can be closed after review. (#66).
 - 1:30  PM: Installed horizontal and vertical sliders on the material's preview image (#57)
 - 2:15  PM: Able to set the uv_scale attribute of the selected material using sliders. (#57)
+- 2:45  PM: How to reset the sliders to `[1, 1]` when the material is changed ?

 ## **Wednesday: January 24**
 - 9:00  AM:   Continuing the thread `Enable Esc to reset view #66`